richardcrabbe/mapping-aussie-vegetation/Mapping understorey of rural areas.md

-# Mapping Understorey ACT Rural Areas
+# Mapping Understorey of Rural Areas in Australian Capital Territory

 In this project, grass cover in rural areas of the ACT, Australia was categorised into native/exotic and C3/C4 for efficient management.